skatkov/devtui/README.md

 # **DevTUI** - A Swiss-army app for developers

 **DevTUI** is an all-in-one terminal toolkit designed for developers.
-It consolidates your everyday utilities into a single, unified TUI (Text User Interface) and experimental CLI (Command Line Interface).
+It consolidates your everyday utilities into a single, unified TUI (Text User Interface) and CLI (Command Line Interface).
 No more juggling multiple tools — everything you need is now just one command away.

 🚀 Actively developed and continuously improving.